 The name Breakneck Ridge is a little intimidating, and it does live up to its name.
 It is by far the most difficult hike I have ever done.
 The sign at the Breakneck Ridge trailhead said, “This is not just a walk in the park.”
 It is a steep rock scramble and you should be in excellent physical condition and an experienced hiker.
 Well, we have both done some hiking – so that makes us experienced right?
 As for the excellent physical condition, well we are working on it.
 I have had some knee issues in the past and Russell has back pain.
 In all seriousness though, you should not underestimate the Breakneck Ridge hike difficulty.

 From the sign, we also learned about a helpful app, Avenza PDF Maps.
 It has trail maps and uses GPS to show you where you are when you are hiking.
 It is free to download but you may have to buy some of the maps.
 The map to use for the Breakneck Ridge trail is Hudson Highlands State Park Trail Map North which is one of the free ones.
 We used it during our hike.
 If prefer not to use the app, a GPS watch may be helpful.

 We paused for a moment and considered our options.
 We had come all the way here and we could take it slow, we weren’t in hurry.
 What we could see didn’t look too bad.
 So we were off.
-It was not long at all before the Breakneck Mountain trail got really steep.
+It was not long at all before the Breakneck Mountain trail got extremely steep.
 We met a nice gentleman who was encouraging – “If I can do it at 71, then you can do it!”
 He did tell us that we should have brought gloves because we would be using our hands a lot.
 (Next time, I will bring gloves, like these I found on Amazon.)